Mystery Science Theater 3001

 >>>>*ZAP!*<<<<

-Crow was thrown down from the panel screaming, his body smoking from the
+Crow was thrown down from the panel screaming, his body smoking

 electric discharge.
 Getting up a second later, he said "Cool!" before staggering